Abdirashid Duale: Biography

-Duale was born in Burao, Somaliland and belongs to Isaaq.
-He joined his father in the funds transfer business prior to the outbreak of civil strife, in which he and his father lost everything.
-Through their network of contacts, they rebuilt their business into one of the largest international money transfer companies in the Horn of Africa.
-He is a father of eight children.
+Duale was born in Burao, Somaliland in 1977.
+He belongs to the Habr Je'lo clan, part of the wider Isaaq clan-family.

-Dahabshiil
+His father, Mohamed Sa'id Duale, founded Dahabshiil in 1970 in Burao, where he opened his first shop, and where Duale's career would begin.

 Duale took over the company after his father retired, and began expanding Dahabshiil's reach into new markets.
 Today, the billionaire CEO's company Dahabshiil employs more than 2000 people worldwide, has offices in London and Dubai, and provides financial services to international organizations as well as to businesses and private individuals.